ibm-cloud-docs/SecureGateway/securegateway_managing.md

 {: #dashboard-particular-gateway}
 By clicking on one of the gateway tiles, the dashboard for that particular gateway is displayed.
 Similar to the main {{site.data.keyword.SecureGateway}} dashboard, you can quickly see the following details:

-- The current number of connections to the destinations on this gateway.
 - The inbound data flow across this gateway in the past 12 hours.
 - The outbound data flow across this gateway in the past 12 hours.
 - A graph displaying the past 12 hours of usage on a per destination basis.
-- Your existing destinations, their current status, and their current number of active connections.
+- Your existing destinations, their current status.

 ![Dashboard for a particular gateway](./images/viewGateway.png?raw=true "Dashboard for a particular gateway")